 pairwise_distances#

-torchdr.pairwise_distances(X: Tensor, Y: Tensor | None = None, metric: str = 'sqeuclidean', backend: str | None = None, exclude_self: bool = False, k: int | None = None)[source]#
+torchdr.pairwise_distances(X: Tensor, Y: Tensor | None = None, metric: str = 'euclidean', backend: str | None = None, exclude_diag: bool = False, k: int | None = None, compile: bool = False)[source]#

-Compute pairwise distances matrix between points in two datasets.
+Compute pairwise distances between two tensors.

 Parameters:

-• X (torch.Tensor of shape (n_samples, n_features)) – First dataset.
+• X (torch.Tensor of shape (n_samples, n_features)) – Input data.

-• Y (torch.Tensor of shape (m_samples, n_features), optional) – Second dataset.
-If None, Y = X.
+• Y (torch.Tensor of shape (m_samples, n_features), optional) – Input data.
+If None, Y is set to X.

 Returns: